 Too much is currently made of the distinction between Occupational Disease and Injury.
 Injured workers unfairly loose time, money, and resources when they are required to argue and prove the legal differences between different types of job related insults to their body.
 Sometimes the procedural and proof difficulties even cause these workers to lose their claims.
 This should not happen.

 If you are caught between a rock and a hard spot where various employers and claims managers are pointing at each other and arguing injury vs occupational disease – Get legal help.
-Contact Washington State Workers’ Compensation attorney Chris Sharpe today.
+If you are hurt on the job, your L&I claim should be allowed.